metasloth/metasloth.github.io/_posts/2017-03-29-mastering-gifs.md

 categories: gifs
 ---

-It’s quite impressive how prevalent gifs are in internet, considering the file format was introduced 30 years ago.
+It’s quite impressive how prevalent gifs are throughout the internet, considering the file format was introduced 30 years ago.
 That being said the lossless file format is just as inefficient as ever, and still a complete pain to work with.